 Browsers are constantly updating themselves, so to ensure you’re getting the latest information, use the following links to view the current browser-specific methods for clearing your cache and cookies:

-While the methods described at the links above are commonly used, adding an extension can make the process quick and easy.
-The information below can minimize the hassle of clearing your cache and cookies, as it will only update the cookies for the page you have open at the time.
+While the methods described in the links above are commonly used, adding an extension can make the process quick and easy.
+The information below can minimize the hassle of clearing your cache and cookies, as it will only update the cookies for the page you have opened at the time.
 Click the links to download the available extension.